smart-on-fhir/cumulus-library/docs/first-time-setup.md

 ## Installation

-As a prerequisite, you'll need a copy of python 3.9 or later installed on your system, and you'll need access to an account with access to AWS cloud services.
+As a prerequisite, you'll need a copy of python 3.10 or later installed on your system, and you'll need access to an AWS cloud services account.

 You can install directly from pypi by running `pip install cumulus-library`.